SMTP Authentication [Tutorial]

 C: dGltIGI5MTNhNjAyYzdlZGE3YTQ5NWI0ZTZlNzMzNGQzODkw

-The server's reponse includes both the username and
+The client's reponse includes both the username and

 the digest.
 While the user name is transmitted in clear